stigian/terraform-aws-cspm/README.md

 1. Login to the audit account
 1. Navigate to _Accounts_ in the left hand pane
 1. Verify every account _Status_ column shows _Enabled_
-1. If not, select the checkbox nex to each account, click _Actions_, click _Add member_
+1. If not, select the checkbox next to each account, click _Actions_, click _Add member_

 ## Detective